node-tastypie/tastypie/README.md

 var Base = Class({
     inherits:Resource
     ,options:{
-        objectTpl: Schema // Set the schema as the Object template }
+        template: Schema // Set the schema as the Object template }
     ,fields:{
         // remap _id to id